Premarital Agreements: On behalf of Emy Cordano

-The premarital agreements, also called a prenuptial or antenuptial agreement, or prenup for short, is a vehicle for spouses to arrange their financial affairs and matters of property ownership as they see fit before marriage, in essence by binding contract.
+The premarital agreements also called a prenuptial or antenuptial agreement, or prenup for short is a vehicle for spouses to arrange their financial affairs and matters of property ownership as they see fit before marriage, in essence by binding contract.

 Prenups are often used to ensure that assets (or debts) a spouse brings into a marriage will not go to the other spouse upon divorce or death, but rather to an outside party, usually children from a previous relationship.
 Premarital agreements are used in this way usually by people who marry later in life or in second or subsequent marriages.

-Another common use of a prenuptial agreements is to predetermine how property will be divided between spouses at divorce or to set the terms of or to waive spousal support or alimony.
+Another common use of a prenuptial agreement is to predetermine how property will be divided between spouses at divorce or to set the terms of or to waive spousal support or alimony.
 These issues often arise when one of the parties is relatively wealthy as compared to the other.

 Utah adopted its version of the Uniform Premarital Agreement Act in 1994.
-Utah’s UPAA is straightforward and fairly bare bones as compared with the more complex prenup laws of some other non-UPAA states.
+Utah’s UPAA is straightforward and fairly bare-bones as compared with the more complex prenup laws of some other non-UPAA states.

 A prenup can be found unenforceable if one party did not execute it voluntarily; or if it was fraudulent and one party did not reasonably disclose his or her assets and debts, the other did not waive disclosure and could not have had adequate knowledge.